-The South Essex Housing Group will be reviewing the report findings through their dedicated Private Sector Housing sub group (see below) to support both national and local strategies to improve the sector.
+The South Essex Housing Group will continue to review the latest evidence and proposed changes such as those outlined in the recent Levelling Up White Paper through their dedicated Private Sector Housing sub group (see below) to support both national and local strategies to improve the sector.

-Key issues arising from this South Essex evidence review can be found here.
+Key issues arising from the South Essex evidence review.

 The University of York’s PRS review and vulnerability report can be read here: